ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

-Or maybe I'm giving them too much credit and they actually don't know that PNGs can be smaller than JPEGs if the image contains a lot of continuous areas with the same color, whereas for normal photos, JPEGs are smaller than PNGs.
+Or maybe I'm giving them too much credit and they actually don't know that PNGs can be smaller than JPEGs if the image contains large areas of uniform color, whereas for normal photos, JPEGs are smaller than PNGs.
-And no, converting it to PNG afterwards is not an option, as the image then already contains all the JPEG compression artifacts.
+And no, converting it to PNG afterwards is not an option, as by then the image already contains all the JPEG compression artifacts.

-For example, let's check the results when scanning the following document:
+For example, let's compare the results of scanning the following document:

 <img
   alt="Photo of research paper lying on table"